 The Traditional Fly Fishing Box

 A nice choice to complement the traditional set up is a vintage Richard Wheatley of England fly box that you can get on sites that sell vintage tackle and eBay.
 They have a very slim silhouette and hold dozens of wet flies and nymphs.
 Personally I love the vintage feel to it with the scratches and dents telling of former fly fishing adventures.

-A vintage Richard Wheatley fly box
+A fine model by Richard Wheatley fly boxes

 A similarly slim box with a more modern touch to it is the Tacky Slit Silicone Insert.
-The American made fly boxes have made a name for themselves in recent years and rightly so.
+The American made fly cases have made a name for themselves in recent years and rightly so.
 Even before opening the box you feel they are well made and will last a long time.
 The magnetic closure at the corners of the fly cases is a really effective and convenient feature.
 On top their patented slit silicone feature secures the flies and makes sure they stay where they are.
 Even after removing flies dozens of times I could not detect any deterioration of the silicone slits.

-Tacky Slit Silicone Fly Box
+Tacky Slit Silicone Fly Fishing Box

-A modern, slim alternative to the Tacky Slit Silicone fly case is the foam fly box from C&F Design.
+A modern, slim alternative to the Tacky Slit Silicone fly case is the foam model from C&F Design.
 It has a very nice build quality as well and gives you a bit more freedom in terms of organizing your patterns.
-Yet, if I had to choose I would opt for the Tacky Fly Box as their slit silicone system is the most precise and repeatable way of fixing your flies inside the box.
+Yet, if I had to choose I would opt for the Tacky Fly Fishing Box as their slit silicone system is the most precise and repeatable way of fixing your flies inside the box.

-C&F Design Foam Fly Box
+C&F Design Foam Fly Case

-Guideline Fly Box used for seatrout flies
+Guideline Fly Case used for seatrout flies

 For salmon I have relied on similar builds.
 I mostly use two fly cases.
 One of them holds smaller salmon flies and also the hooks for the tube flies.
 In the other one I store large tube flies.